SteviLen420/TQE_simulation/STORY.md

 I tried to leverage everything the world wide web made available to me to get the most accurate and error-free results possible.
 Thus, I created a virtual laboratory where I used several AIs as research colleagues—primarily to minimize error.
-I used Gemini 2.5 Pro, GPT-5, and an offline DeepSeek.
-They helped me process publications, write code, and develop the theory.
+I used Gemini 2.5 Pro, GPT-5, and an offline DeepSeek to help process publications, write code, and develop the theory.
 The mathematical calculations were validated by Wolfram.

-Yet, despite all this, doubts remained in me.
+As a final step of validation, knowledge discovery tools like IBM Watson were used to perform a deep semantic analysis against the existing scientific literature.
+This ensured the work was properly contextualized and compared to prior art.

+Yet, despite this extensive process of creation and validation, the fundamental doubt remains—as it should in any true scientific endeavor.
+In reality, I do not know if this model is "right."
+I only know that it is a logically consistent exploration born from first principles.
 I strove to do the work as professionally as possible so that it would stand its ground in the world of science.
 But I know that real scientists are also needed—those who, with their professional experience and knowledge, can add real assertions to this research.
 My journey has led me to this point; from here on, collaborative work is needed for this thought to truly become a part of science.